hollyhudson/cmdline-class/quick_guide.md

 </tr>
 <tr>
 <td nowrap><tt>which <i>command</i></tt></td>
-<td>shows you the path to the command, no output means either the command is not installed or it is not in your path</td>
+<td>shows you the path to the command if you have the command installed</td>
 </tr>
 <tr>
 <td nowrap><tt>man <i>command</i></tt></td>